supsha878/README-generator/sample-README/README.md

 ## Installation

-Steps for installation
+The steps to install this project

 ## Usage

-How to use said prject
+Instructions and examples of use

 ## License

+**MIT License**

 >A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
 Licensed works, modifications, and larger works may be distributed under different terms and without source code.